Billings Montana Medical Malpractice Attorneys Near Me

 Lawsuits Against Nursing Homes

 When a nursing home or assisted living facility fails to provide adequate care or causes injury or illness to a resident due to negligence, the victim and his or her family can pursue damages.
 If any aspect of the claim involves insufficient or negligent medical care, the case will likely fall under the purview of medical malpractice law, and the Montana Medical Legal Panel will need to review the case to determine its validity.
+This is a special type of medical malpractice referred to as elder abuse and neglect.
+The lawyers at Heenan & Cook handle numerous elder abuse cases in Montana, and have recovered significant, multimillion dollar settlements for the victims of elder abuse and neglect.

 If the Panel approves a claim, the claimant can pursue a medical malpractice lawsuit against a negligent medical provider, such as a nursing home doctor or nurse.
 In some cases, the nursing home that employed a negligent employee, failed to adhere to applicable federal or state regulations, or failed to uphold acceptable hiring practices will likely absorb liability, as well.
 The claimant can pursue damages for elder abuse as well as the economic and non-economic damages resulting from medical malpractice.
 If such a case arises in a veterans’ hospital operated by the United States Veterans’ Association (VA) or other government institution, a few special provisions will apply.